tzkwkblab/wkblab/publication.md

 1. Muhammad Haseeb Ur Rehman Khan, Kei Wakabayashi, Satoshi Fukuyama : Events Insights Extraction from Twitter Using LDA and Day-Hashtag Pooling.
 Proceedings of the 21st International Conference on Information Integration and Web-based Applications & Services, pp.240-244, 2019.12
 1. Xinnan Chen, Muhammad Haseeb Ur Rehman Khan, Kei Wakabayashi : Estimation Method of L2 Learners'  Second Language Ability by using Features in Conversation.
 Proceedings of the 21st International Conference on Information Integration and Web-based Applications & Services, pp.142-150, 2019.12
 1. Kei Wakabayashi : Silent HMMs: Generalized Representation of Hidden Semi-Markov Models and Hierarchical HMMs.
 Proceedings of the 14th International Conference on Finite State Methods and Natural Language Processing, pp.98-107, 2019.9
-1. Genko Ou, Kei Wakabayashi, Tetsuji Sato : Searching Behavior Analysis of Online Shopping based on Information Content of Query Words.
+1. Genko Ou, Kei Wakabayashi, Tetsuji Satoh : Searching Behavior Analysis of Online Shopping based on Information Content of Query Words.
 8th International Congress on Advanced Applied Informatics, pp.43-48, 2019.7
 1. Makoto Hiramatsu, Kei Wakabayashi, Jun Harashima : Named Entity Recognition by Character-based Word Classification using a Domain Specific Dictionary.
 Proceedings of the 20th International Conference on Computational Linguistics and Intelligent Text Processing, 13 pages, 2019.4
 1. Kei Wakabayashi : Segmentation-based Unsupervised Phrase Detection.
 Proceedings of the 20th International Conference on Information Integration and Web-based Applications & Services, pp.138-142, 2018.11
 1. Satoshi Fukuyama, Kei Wakabayashi : Extracting time series variation of topic popularity in microblogs.
 Proceedings of the 20th International Conference on Information Integration and Web-based Applications & Services, pp.365-369, 2018.11